ahmedsharaf711/ahmedsharaf711/README.md

-- 🏢 I'm a Software Engineer and Problem Solver
+- 🏢 I'm a Software Engineer and Problem Solver.

-- 👨‍💻 As a CS student in at the University Of People ,
--  I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a CS student in at the University Of People , I'm constantly learning and exploring new technologies to improve my skills.

 - 💬 Ask me about my experience with Laravel , Php , ReactJS , Java Script , C++ , Kali Linux , Python,

   or anything related to web development and I love solving coding problems on HackerRank my favorite platform.

 - ⚡ Fun Fact: My Daily Routine day starts with reading a specific book for personal development and

   ends with listening to a podcast to learn from others' experiences.